vimalmenon/frontend.vimalmenon.com/README.md

 - [ ] Create a multiple stage build
 - [ ] Get all the blog's data from Api
 - [ ] Fix the link colors
-- [ ] Show confirmation on delete
-- [ ] Show loading indicator on Delete
+- [ ] Show loading indicator on Delete, Add and Update
 - [ ] Show error msg on errors
+- [ ] Align the Blog page UI to show in card
+- [ ] Show side Navigation on Admin Page

 #### Issues